- Your Pet's Wellbeing

 Joint Support:

 Talk to your veterinarian about joint supplements that might be beneficial for your senior dog.
+Supportive orthopedic dog beds and non-slip rugs inside the home can also help reduce strain on aging joints.

 Regular Checkups: